carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

 Volunteers are welcome.

-Q. When this Fuzzer is not a good solution for a problem?
+Q. When libFuzzer is not a good solution for a problem?
 ---------------------------------------------------------

 * If the test inputs are validated by the target library and the validator